thephez/original-evolution-whitepaper/README.md

 The State Transition must contain a complete updated Owner State, and a partial data section, containing only new/updated Objects, and their index in the derived merkle tree.
-The merkle tree hashes between the root and leaf nodes aren’t needed within the data as validating nodes can build these locally.
+The merkle tree hashes between the root and leaf nodes aren't needed within the data as validating nodes can build these locally.

 ![Quorum State Transitions](img/dapi/dapi-1-ts.jpg  "Quorum State Transitions")